lejpiodan-ux/Sql_Code_Examples/Subquerry/04_Product_Sales_Analysis_Using_Nested_Aggregations/Readme.md

 ##### average price of product

 Only return products that sold more than the average number of units sold across all products.
-Divide results on 3 pages.
+Divide the results into 3 pages.
 Every page has to contain 10 records

 ## Tables used in Query:
 ##### Products